jajan20/performance-matters-server-side/README.md

 | node-fetch      |    2.1.1 |

 ## Audits
-Since my app uses an API and requests every image asociated with (in my example) with "**Het koninklijk Concertgebouw**" loading all these images on a slow network is really slow.
+Since my app uses an API and requests every image asociated with (in my example) with "**Het koninklijk Concertgebouw**" loading all these images on a slow network is really time consuming..

 #### Initial state
 As you can see, the site loads very slow.
 We can do a couple of things to increase the performance.